 Phone (270) 745-2446

-- Click on the appropriate application form below and complete the Communication Disorders Department Application.
+- Click on the appropriate application form below and complete the Communication Sciences and Disorders Department Application.
 Note: Some students have reported that this application is not compatible with Mac computers.
 Students have also reported issues with Google Chrome, so please use Internet Explorer or Firefox to submit this.
 This form must be completed and submitted electronically.
 We are no longer accepting mailed applications therefore DO NOT MAIL this form.

 - Fill out form.
 Fields in red are required.
 You MUST fill out all red boxes (including Middle/Maiden name), or the form will not submit.